tallen94/iam/README.md

 - `<tag>`: anystring
 - `<push>`: "push" or "no-push" to push docker image to docker hub

 Eeach image has its own build script located at `builders/build-<image_name>`.
 When these scripts are run, they execute the build scripts of images dependent on the current one.

 Run `kubernetes/update.sh` to update kubernetes.
+In order for the apps to update, kubernetes requires a change to its yaml config.
+If you build with the same images name as currently deployed, run `kubernetes/delete.sh` before updating.

 ### Image Release Cycles
 To make changes to an image create a branch and push to `origin/<branch_name>`.